Polishing, Cleaning, and Dusting

 A patina on the surface, built up over many years and even with old marks and damage, is part of the character and value of a piece of furniture and should be preserved.
 If the surface is badly damaged and needs restoration, consult a specialist dealer for advice.

 Waxing with a good quality polish based on beeswax (not spray polishes), brings out the colour and grain of the wood and provides protection.
-Put a small amount of polish on a soft cloth and rub the piece until the wax on the cloth shines, This will burnish the surface and evaporate any solvent.
+Put a small amount of polish on a soft cloth and rub the piece until the wax on the cloth shines.
+This will burnish the surface and evaporate any solvent.
 Then polish with a clean duster.
-If possible, apply the wax at night to allow it to nourish the wood and polish the following day.
+If possible, apply the wax at night to allow it to nourish the wood, and polish the following day.
 If the wood has become very dry, the wax will soak in rapidly and should be applied regularly until a good patina has been developed.
 Normally, wax polish need not be used more than once every few months as too much wax will cause dullness and absorb dust.
-However, request dusting is important using a clean, dry, soft duster.
+However, repeat dusting is important using a clean, dry, soft duster.
 This will encourage a hard skin to form which enhances the patina.

 If cleaning is necessary, for example on a dining room table, use a soft damp cloth or a clean chamois leather well wrung out.
 A weak solution of vinegar diluted in water can be used to clean more thoroughly but only on polished, undamaged wood.
 After cleaning, wipe again with a clean cloth rinsed in clear water and dry immediately with absorbent paper or a soft dry cloth.